AlbertGBarber/NeoPill_Expanded/README.md

 # NeoPill
-An Expanded Version of the Blue Pill Neopixel Emulator.
+An expanded version of the Blue Pill Neopixel Emulator.
 Includes new options for LED disk and custom layouts.

 Otherwise is the same as the original code.